Skip to Main Content

 LibKey should especially help:

 If you're not searching in APPsearch or other EBSCO databases, and you're looking for a journal that we only have through EBSCO.
 Most notably APA journals, but there are a wide range of these that we only have through EBSCO.
 When we add LibKey, this should make it easier to work in PubMed, Web of Science, and ProQuest databases.
-Also probably in Google Scholar (and one GS' main competitors, The Lens, includes LibKey links as a standard).
+Also easier in Google Scholar (and one of GS' main competitors, The Lens, includes LibKey links as a standard).

 Accessing Open Access articles, in some OA journals, but especially the scattered OA articles mixed in with paywalled articles, in "hybrid" journals.